|

 has been on exposing the structures of domination and plays of power

 that lie behind what seems like a natural order.[12]
-This critical work
+This critical

-is useful, but it often
+work is useful, but it often

 obscures as much as it reveals.
-The best conventional sociologists and
+The best conventional sociologists

-can stand and do our political work.
+on which we can stand and do our political work.

 As I shall attempt to explain in the next section, the ground demanded